Shishir067/BillEase/README.md

-# Expense Companion – Smart Financial Awareness Web App
+# BillEase - My Expense Companion

 Month-end arrives.
 You check your bank balance and panic — *where did all the money go?*
 Coffee?
 Food delivery?
 Subscriptions you forgot about?